reab5555/Steam-Games-Recommender/README.md

 ## Overview
 This project showcases a collaborative filtering-based recommendation system designed to suggest Steam games to users based on their review preferences.
 The methodology incorporates an advanced model, SVD++, and operates on a dataset of Steam reviews, which is stored in Google BigQuery, a scalable cloud data warehouse.
 This setup allows efficient handling of the large dataset (approximately 9GB) focusing on user interactions with various games.

+### Collaborative Filtering (CF)
+Collaborative Filtering is a technique used in recommendation systems where the system predicts a user’s preferences based on the preferences of other users with similar tastes.
+Our implementation leverages user-item interaction data, particularly reviews indicating whether a user liked (voted up) or disliked (voted down) a game.

+### SVD++
+SVD++ is an enhancement over the traditional singular value decomposition (SVD) method for collaborative filtering.
+It extends SVD by taking into account implicit feedback (e.g., all the items reviewed by a user, regardless of rating).
+It factors in both explicit interactions (ratings) and implicit interactions (review history), making the model better at handling sparse datasets and providing more personalized recommendations.

 ## Data
 The dataset includes reviews from multiple users across numerous Steam games, classified into positive and negative reviews.